Changing the combo is super easy. Follow this step-by-step guide.

 In the rare event that you accidentally removed the pen from button ‘B’ before fully setting the locks, take note of the numbers on the dial as that would be the new combination.
 Use that number in step 1 to change it again.

 When you set the lock, the indicator will be green.
-If the TSA use their master key to access the lock, the indicator will change to red, letting you know someone accessed your bag.
+If the TSA use their master key to access the lock, the indicator will change to red.
+This will let you know that someone accessed your bag.
 When you put your code in again to open the luggage, the alert feature will reset back to green.

 Yes, you can change the combo again and again!
 When you are ready to set a new one, have the lock set to the current combo (It will arrive defaulted at 0-0-0), then push the pin in, and change!
 As long as the current combo is in, you can change it to whatever you like.

-The Lock body is around 1.5x1.5 Inches, not including the cable loop at the top, and the lock body is about .43 inches thick.
-The cable, end to end is 3.54 inches.
+The lock body is around 1.5x1.5 inches and about .43 inches, thick.
+This is not including the cable loop at the top.
+The cable from end to end is 3.54 inches.

 Unfortunately, no. The locks are designed for you, and the TSA to have access.
 We cannot “break into your lock” as, if that were a possibility, a thief could do the same.
 It is a really good idea to keep your code somewhere safe.
 In a file in your computer or smartphone, or on a stickie in your jewelry box at home.